 Nicotine addiction can look different from person to person.
 Even if you only use tobacco once in a while, you can be addicted and can have a hard time quitting.

 Some signs of nicotine addiction include:

 Nicotine can lead to addiction, which puts you at risk of becoming a lifelong smoker and exposing you to the many harmful chemicals in tobacco.
 These chemicals cause cancer and harm almost every organ in your body.
-Teens are especially sensitive to nicotine’s addictive effects because their brains are still developing.
-This makes it easier to get hooked.
-Using nicotine during your teen years can also rewire your brain to become more easily addicted to other drugs.
+Teens are especially sensitive to nicotine’s addictive effects because their brains are still developing and this makes it easier to get hooked.
+Using nicotine at your age can also rewire your brain to become more easily addicted to other drugs.